La Boudeuse (painting): Watteau's paintings and drawing

 There are two surviving works by Watteau which have been compared to La Boudeuse, The Feast of Love, now in the Alte Meister Gallery, Dresden, and The Pleasures of the Ball, now in the Dulwich Gallery, London.
-In The Feast of Love, a male figure appears to fully repeat that found on the Hermitage painting, save for his clothes' colour; there is also a similar character in Entretiens amoureux, a presumably lost painting known through a print by Jean-Michel Liotard, the twin brother of prominent pastelist Jean-Étienne Liotard.
+In The Feast of Love, a male figure appears to fully repeat that found on the Hermitage painting, save for his clothes' colour; there is also a similar character in Entretiens amoureux, a presumably lost painting known through a print by Jean-Michel Liotard, the twin brother to renowned pastelist Jean-Étienne Liotard.
 In The Pleasures of the Ball, a woman is shown wearing a black gown with the long slashed slevees.

 The only one drawing by Watteau that has been associated with La Boudeuse is a red chalk study of the man's head wearing a beret (PM 749; RP 332), dated c.
 1715, and now located in the Louvre.
 In Parker and Mathey's catalogue, the drawing was considered to be a preliminary study for both La Boudeuse and The Feast of Love, but Nemilova dismissed that opinion, saying that the Louvre drawing is not related with the Hermitage painting in any way; similarly, National Gallery of Art curator Margaret Grasselli questioned if the drawing could be related to the Dresden painting.
 Rosenberg, who did not consider the drawing to be "a true preparatory study in the strict sense of the term", only related the drawing with The Feast of Love; in a 1996 catalogue raisonné, he and Louis-Antoine Prat also concluded the drawing to be barely related to the painting, given the sitter's youthful appearance, different from that on the painting.
 In A Watteau Abecedario, Eidelberg stated that the sheet was trimmed on at least three sides, and presumed that the drawing was part of a larger study which could contain other studies from the same model, so the differences between the present drawing and the painted figure — the beret and feather are at a slightly different angle in the painting, and less of the left cheek is visible — can be explained.